ropensci/FedData/README.md

 Additional data sources are in the works, including global DEM resources ([ETOPO1](https://www.ngdc.noaa.gov/mgg/global/global.html), [STRM](http://www2.jpl.nasa.gov/srtm/)), global soils ([HWSD](http://webarchive.iiasa.ac.at/Research/LUC/External-World-soil-database/HTML/)), [MODIS](http://modis.gsfc.nasa.gov) satellite data products, the [National Atlas](http://nationalmap.gov/small_scale/) (US only), [Natural Earth](http://www.naturalearthdata.com), [PRISM](http://www.prism.oregonstate.edu), and [WorldClim](http://www.worldclim.org).

 This package is designed with the large-scale geographic information system (GIS) use-case in mind: cases where the use of dynamic web-services is impractical due to the scale (spatial and/or temporal) of analysis.
 It functions primarily as a means of downloading tiled or otherwise spatially-defined datasets; additionally, it can preprocess those datasets by extracting data within an area of interest (AoI), defined spatially.
-It relies heavily on the [**sp**](http://cran.r-project.org/package=sp), [**raster**](http://cran.r-project.org/package=raster), and [**rgdal**](http://cran.r-project.org/package=rgdal) packages, and requires three command line tools be installed by the user (and accesible through `system()` calls in *R*): [wget](https://www.gnu.org/software/wget/) (for downloading with timestamping), [GDAL](http://www.gdal.org) (for manipulating raster and vector spatial data), and [mdbtools](http://mdbtools.sourceforge.net) (for extracting data from access databases).
+It relies heavily on the [**sp**](http://cran.r-project.org/package=sp), [**raster**](http://cran.r-project.org/package=raster), and [**rgdal**](http://cran.r-project.org/package=rgdal) packages.

+**NOTE:** As of April 22, 2015, version 0.9-2 of the *rgdal* package for *R* does not work well with GDAL 1.11.2.
+Please install GDAL 1.11.1, or wait for an update to *rgdal*.

-I **strongly** recommend [Homebrew](http://brew.sh) for installing *R* and each of these command-line tools.
-I suggest using these build parameters:
+I recommend [Homebrew](http://brew.sh) for installing *R* and GDAL:

-`brew install wget`

-`brew install mdbtools`

 `brew install gdal --complete --enable-mdb --enable-opencl --enable-unsupported --with-libkml --with-python`

 `brew install r --with-openblas`

 Remember, if installing *R* with Homebrew, you must **completely** remove old *R* installations, including the *R* framework, typically installed at `/Library/Frameworks`.
-This package has been built and tested on Mac OS 10.10 (Yosemite), and has been successfully run on an Ubuntu Linux cluster.
+This package has been built and tested on a source (Homebrew) install of *R* on Mac OS 10.10 (Yosemite), and has been successfully run on a source install on an Ubuntu Linux cluster, and binary installs of *R* on Mac OS 10.10 (Yosemite) and Windows 7.

-**NOTE:** As of April 22, 2015, version 0.9-2 of the *rgdal* package for *R* does not work well with GDAL 1.11.2.
-Please install GDAL 1.11.1, or wait for an update to *rgdal*.

 ### Installation
 To install, use the following command in *R*:

 `devtools::install_github("bocinsky/FedData")`

-Some OS X systems have trouble installing the `rgdal` package.
+Some OS X systems have trouble installing the `rgdal` package from source.
 If your install fails, try the following command:

 `install.packages("rgdal", configure.args="--with-proj-include=/usr/local/include --with-proj-lib=/usr/local/lib")`